< back to Blog home

 The French 75 recipe is a fruity and bubbly twist on the Tom Collins.
 It's one of the most refreshing summer cocktails that's also perfect for any season.

-Although the traditional recipe calls for champagne, you can substitute a number of sparkling wines for it when making the cocktail.
+Although traditionally it is a champagne cocktail, you can substitute a number of sparkling wines for it when making the drink.
 Here's our French 75 recipe:

 French 75 Ingredients